island-is/island.is/libs/api/domains/cms/README.md

 yarn nx run api:contentful-types
 ```

+{% hint style="info" %}
-> We keep this file in the repository because in case contentful is down, the whole pipeline would fail and we won’t be able to build island.is.
+We keep this file in the repository because in case contentful is down, the whole pipeline would fail and we won’t be able to build island.is.
 By keeping it in the repo, we ensure we can still build and we don't have to rely on an external service.
+{% endhint %}

 ## Generate models for a new content type